 Major Richard Fowler Ward (41352) served in the Royal Army Medical Corps during World War Two.
 He was the son of Frank Fowler Ward and Florence Emily Ward (néeKing) of 40 Berners Street, Ipswich, Suffolk.

 Before the outbreak of the Second World War, Frank Fowler Ward operated a medical practice from his home.
 Richard has 3 younger siblings; John Fowler Ward, May Elizabeth Ward, and Dorothy Fowler Ward.

-Richard Fowler Ward married Mary Lilian Turner in Ipswich in 1931.
-Mary was born in 1905 and was a physiotherapist.
-He was a member of the Fellowship of the Royal Colleges of Surgeons and an honorary surgeon of East Suffolk Hospital, Ipswich.
+In 1931, Richard married Mary Lilian Turner in Ipswich, Suffolk.
+Mary was born in 1905 and worked as a physiotherapist.
+Richard was a member of the Fellowship of Royal Colleges of Surgeons as well as an honorary surgeon at East Suffolk Hospital.

-Major Richard Fowler Ward’s grave is in Glenalina Extension, Section AS, Grave 99 of Belfast City Cemetery, Belfast, Co.
+Richard Fowler Ward’s grave is in Glenalina Extension, Section AS, Grave 99 of Belfast City Cemetery, Belfast, Co.
 Antrim.
 His name features on the town war memorial in Ipswich and the Ipswich School Chapel memorial.
 His headstone in Belfast bears the inscription:

 Dick, beloved husband of Mary, father of John and Elizabeth.
 Honorary Surgeon, East Suffolk Hospital, Ipswich.